DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 This includes your talk titles and descriptions.
 Two wise men called Bill and Ted once said: “Be Excellent To Each Other And Rock On”.
 These are words everyone should live by.

-- Don’t use sexual or aggressive language
+- Do not use sexual or aggressive language
 - Do not use discriminatory language. ← This is a point people trip up on.
 This is not just referring to personal characteristics, life choices etc. DO NOT use negative language towards a type of coding language, company you’ve worked for or otherwise.
 - Avoid graphic imagery.